mparker17/vagrant-tectonic_play/README.md

         cd vagrant-tectonic_play

+3. Create the directory that Drupal will eventually go in.

+        mkdir ./data/html

-3. Start Vagrant.
+4. Start Vagrant.

         vagrant up

-4. On Linux and Windows, map `tectonicplay.dev` to the virtual machine in the host machine's `hosts` file.
+5. On Linux and Windows, map `tectonicplay.dev` to the virtual machine in the host machine's `hosts` file.

     Most of the time, the following line will work:

         127.0.0.1 tectonicplay.dev

-5. Access the virtual machine by going to `http://tectonicplay.dev:8080/` in a web browser.
+6. Access the virtual machine by going to `http://tectonicplay.dev:8080/` in a web browser.

 ## Notes ##